Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Yes.
 - [ ] No.

-### You need to meet the technical requirements for User1.
-The solution must use the principle of least privilege.
-What should you do?

-- [ ] Add Usersl to the Server Operators group in contoso.com.
-- [ ] Create a delegation on contoso.com.
-- [ ] Add Usersl to the Account Operators group in contoso.com.
-- [x] Create a delegation on 0U3.

-### You have a server named Server1 that hosts Windows containers.
-You plan to deploy an application that will have multiple containers.
-Each container will be You need to create a Docker network that supports the deployment of the application .
-Which type of network should you create?

-- [ ] transparent.
-- [x] I2bridge.
-- [ ] NAT.
-- [ ] I2tunnel.

-### This is a case study.
-Case studies are not timed separately.
-You can use as much exam time as you would like to complete each case.
-However, there may be additional case studies and sections on this exam.
-You must manage your time to ensure that you are able to complete all questions included on this exam in the time provided.
-To answer the questions included in a case study, you will need to reference information that is provided in the case study.
-Case studies might contain exhibits and other resources that provide more Information about the scenario that is described in the case study.
-Each question is independent of the other questions in this case study.
-At the end of this case study, a review screen will appear.
-This screen allows you to review your answers and to make changes before you move to the next section of the exam.
-After you begin a new section, you cannot return to this section.
-To start the case study To display the first question in this case study, click the Next button.
-Use the buttons in the left pane to explore the content of the case study before you answer the questions.
-Clicking these buttons displays information such as business requirements, existing environment, and problem statements, if the case study has an All Information tab. note that the information displayed is identical to the information displayed on the subsequent tabs.
-When you are ready to answer a question, click the Question button to return to the question.
-AD DS Environment The network contains an on-premises Active Directory Domain Services (AD DS) forest named contoso.com.
+### ...

+### ...

+### AD DS Environment The network contains an on-premises Active Directory Domain Services (AD DS) forest named contoso.com.
 The forest contains two domains named contoso.com and canada.contoso.com.
 The forest contains the domain controllers shown in the following table.
 All the domain controllers are global catalog servers.
 Server Infrastructure The network contains the servers shown in the following table.
 A server named Server4 runs Windows Server and is in a workgroup.
 Windows Firewall on Servei4 uses the private profile.
 Server2 hosts three virtual machines named VM1.
 VM2, and VM3.
 VM3 is a file server that stores data in the volumes shown in the following table.
 Group Policies The contoso.com domain has the Group Policies Objects (GPOs) shown in the following table.
 Existing Identities The forest contains the users shown in the following table.
 The forest contains the groups shown in the following table.
 Current Problems When an administrator signs in to the console of VM2 by using Virtual Machine Connection, and then disconnects from the session without signing out another administrator can connect to the console session as the currently signed-in user.
 Requirements Contoso identifies the following technical requirements: Change the replication schedule for all site links to 30 minutes.
 Promote Server1 to a domain controller in canada.contoso.com.
 Install and authorize Server3 as a DHCP server.
 Ensure that User! can manage the membership of all the groups in ContosoOU3.
 Ensure that you can manage Server4 from Server1 by using PowerShell removing.
 Ensure that you can run virtual machines on VM1.
 Force users to provide credentials when they connect to VM2.
 On VM3, ensure that Data Deduplication on all volumes is possible.
 You need to meet the technical requirements for the site links.
 Which users can perform the required tasks?

 ![Question 123part 4](images/question123_4.jpg)
 ![Question 123part 5](images/question123_5.jpg)